-About FSYO: The Florida Symphony Youth Orchestra aims to educate and inspire Central Florida’s top young musicians via programs committed to strengthening musical talents and developing appreciation of the arts through classical music.
-The FSYO, in its 57th Concert Season, comprises three full orchestras, one string training orchestra and various chamber groups, made up of more than 250 students from eight Central Florida counties, including Orange, Osceola, Lee, Seminole, Brevard, Lake, Highlands and Volusia.
-Programs are sponsored in part by the Florida Department of State, Division of Cultural Affairs; the Florida Council on Arts and Culture; Darden Restaurant Foundation; Universal Orlando Foundation; and United Arts of Central Florida.
-We thank these groups for their generous support.
-The FSYO is a non-profit 501(c)(3) charitable organization.
-For more information, please visit www.fsyo.org.
+ABOUT: The Florida Symphony Youth Orchestra aims to educate and inspire Florida’s top young musicians through programs committed to strengthening musical talents and developing appreciation of the arts through classical music.
+The FSYO, in its 59th Concert Season, comprises three full orchestras and one string training orchestra made up of more than 250 students from eight Central Florida counties.